Ithemule/Ancient-Greek-Polytonic-Keyboard/README.md

 ## 3: Activate
 It will start disabled, and you can activate or deactivate it at any time with <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>G</kbd>

-	A window will pop-up notifying you of the activation/deactivation
+	A window will pop-up, notifying you of the activation/deactivation

->it is safe to leave running in the background, and the code can be seen in the [Source Files](https://github.com/Ithemule/Ancient-Greek-Polytonic-Keyboard/tree/main/Source%20Files) folder
+>It is safe to leave running in the background, and the code can be seen in the [Source Files](https://github.com/Ithemule/Ancient-Greek-Polytonic-Keyboard/tree/main/Source%20Files) folder

 >The keyboards can \*only\* be used with Windows.